tofarr/persisty/README.md

-* Appsync is slow.
-Maybe look at batch processors from API gateway?

 # Persisty - a better persistence Layer for Python

 The objective of this project is to provide a resource oriented approach